Topdev0706/Blockchain-Bitcoin-/README.md

 # qfactom
-KDB Library to interact with factomd API
+KDB Library which can be used to interact with factomd API and factom-walletd API